Don Klosterman (American football): Los Angeles Rams (1972–1982)

 the new majority owner's stepson Steve as executive vice president on August 16.
 The decision was the result of a power struggle between Klosterman, who was aligned with Georgia, and Steve, who had reassigned most of the general manager's responsibilities to director of player personnel Dick Steinberg.
 The relationship between Klosterman and the owner eventually deteriorated to the point that he was relegated to the figurehead role of assistant to the president-consultant and exiled from the team's facilities and games in his last two years with the Rams in 1982 and 1983.
 He had a personality conflict with Dominic Frontiere, Georgia's new husband at the time.
-He also had been scapegoated for a breach of contract lawsuit filed against the Rams by Fred Dryer who was placed on waivers by head coach Ray Malavasi prior to the 1981 season despite the team having picked up the $250,000 option on his contract.
+When the Rams were negotiating with Fred Dryer on his contract options in the spring of 1981, Klosterman claimed he explained the ramifications of the Rams picking up Dryer's option that would guarantee his $250,000 salary but in the summer of that year, Dryer was placed on waivers by head coach Ray Malavasi, and Klosterman claimed the team tried to feign ignorance of the contract details; Dryer filed a breach of contract lawsuit against the Rams.
+In total, the Rams went 106–63–2 from the time that Klosterman was GM of the team with eight playoff appearances.

-Los Angeles Express (1983-1985)
+Los Angeles Express (1983–1985)

 Following the end of the Rams’ 1983 season Klosterman was named general manager of the Los Angeles Express of the United States Football League (USFL) that December.
 His most notable transaction with the Express was signing Steve Young to a record-setting four-year contract worth in excess of $40 million on March 5, 1984.
 He was dismissed on July 4, 1985, in a cost-cutting measure by the USFL, which had been operating the franchise after previous owner J. William Oldenburg was forced to relinquish the team because of financial and legal issues in February of that year.
 He filed a breach of contract lawsuit against the Express and the USFL in California Superior Court three months later on October 8, seeking $5 million in punitive damages and $737,500 in unpaid salary and severance pay.

 In 1995, after the Los Angeles Rams went to St. Louis and the Los Angeles Raiders returned to Oakland, Klosterman joined with former San Francisco 49ers coach, Bill Walsh, in an unsuccessful effort to obtain a new NFL franchise for Los Angeles.